learn-co-curriculum/python-programming-univbasics-python-interpreter-readme/README.md

 ![Engineer Montgomery Scott Attempts Communication with a 20th Century Computer](https://media.giphy.com/media/3o7btVRbshbbaC8Ygg/source.gif)

-We run a program that's a "conversation room."
-In it we offer _expressions_ for Ruby to _evaluate_ and to which it will offer _return values_, or responses.
+Instead, we run a program that's a "conversation room."
+In it we send _expressions_ for Ruby to _evaluate_.
+After Ruby evaluates the _expression_, it will send back _return values_, or responses.

 ## Define IRB

 IRB stands for "Interactive Ruby."
 It's a like a room especially built for having conversations with Ruby.
+We can think of it as your Ruby playground.
+IRB is run from within your computer's terminal by typing `irb`.
+Once IRB is running, we key in Ruby _expressions_ and hit ENTER.
+Afterward we'll see Ruby's evaluation of the _expression_ (the _return value_).

 Programs like IRB are known as "REPLs."
-IRB is run from within your computer's terminal.
+"REPL" stands for _Read–Evaluate–Print Loop_.
+Many languages feature REPLs: Python, Ruby, Lisp and others.
+We'll talk more about REPLs in the next section.

-IRB is _not_ a file where you save your work.
-Any coding you do in the IRB console in your terminal will not get saved anywhere.
+> **IMPORTANT**: IRB is _not_ a file where you save your work.
+Any coding you
+> do in IRB will not get saved.
 It only exists temporarily.
-IRB is for testing, playing, manipulating your code so that you understand it better and solve problems with it.
+IRB is for testing
+> and playing with code.

 ## Identify REPLs